 You can help prevent NIHL by making some simple changes to your lifestyle:

-- Turn down the volume.
-Set maximum volume limits on electronics and keep the volume low on music devices and TVs.
-Sounds at or above 85 A-weighted decibels put you at risk for NIHL, especially if they last a long time.
+- Set the volume on electronic devices to a safe level.
+While sounds at or under 70 A-weighted decibels (dBA) are generally considered safe, sounds at or above 85 dBA can put you at risk for gradual hearing loss, especially if they last a long time.

 - Move away from the noise.
 To reduce sound intensity and the impact of noise on your ears, increase the distance between you and the noise.
 Think of this simple step when you are near fireworks, concert speakers, or in a loud restaurant.